-Images: links: Osadchaya Olga / shutterstock.com, rechts: © Suteren Studio – stock.adobe.com
+Images: left: Osadchaya Olga / shutterstock.com, right: © Suteren Studio – stock.adobe.com

 - If you would like to learn more about this topic, you can read our detailed instructions on polishing epoxy resin.

-- After complete curing you can remove the adhesive tape.
-Then, as the next step, you can cover the edge of the already painted underside with tape at least 5 cm wide.
+- After complete curing, you can remove the adhesive tape.
+Then, as the next step, you can cover the edge of the already sealed underside with tape at least 5 cm wide.

-- Now carefully turn the table top upside down.
+- Now carefully turn the tabletop upside down.
 You can use leftover pieces of the wood you have cut to size, for example, to put underneath.
-In addition, you should also put a soft fleece underneath the table top so that the painted side is not damaged.
+In addition, you should also put a soft fleece underneath the tabletop so that the sealed underside is not damaged.

-- Now the tabletop has to be aligned absolutely in the scale again, so that you can pour the still liquid resin evenly over the top of your river table.
+- Now the tabletop has to be aligned absolutely in the scale again so that you can pour the still liquid resin evenly over the top of your river table.
 As soon as you have spread the resin with the spatula and it has dried sufficiently long, you can remove the remaining tape.
-Afterwards you take a fine sandpaper to sand down all sharp edges.
+Afterward, you take fine sandpaper to sand down all sharp edges.

 - To finally complete your work of art, you screw on the table legs you have chosen.
 A rustic, but at the same time elegant look can be achieved by using classic wooden legs.
 Stylish metal table legs turn the table into a modern, trendy piece of furniture.